nikothomas/ctdfjorder/docs/developers.rst

 Cleaning the Data
 -----------------

 CTD data often requires cleaning to remove invalid or erroneous samples.
-The :class:`~ctdfjorder.CTD.CTD` class provides several methods to clean the data.
+The CTD class provides several methods to clean the data.

 Removing Non-Positive Samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^